kstenerud/concise-encoding/cbe-specification.md

 ##### String Type Array Chunks

-To ensure compatibility across all platforms, array chunks for string data (UTF-8) **MUST** always end on a character boundary (do not split multibyte characters between chunks).
+To ensure compatibility across all platforms, array chunks for string data (UTF-8) **MUST** always end on a codepoint boundary (do not split multi-byte codepoints between chunks).

 ##### Zero Chunk